voideditor/void/CONTRIBUTING.md

 `npm run install`

-4. Build the project.
+4. Build the project

 `npm run build`

-We're using React to build the sidebar `sidebar/index.tsx` and other parts of the extension.
-We use this command to compile all of the react components into raw javascript and css in the `dist/...` folder so that we can use them in vscode.
+Note: We're using React to build the sidebar `sidebar/index.tsx`, and we made this build command to compile everything to raw JS/CSS so we can run it in vscode.
+The output goes into the `dist/...` folder.

-5. Run the project by pressing `F5`.
+5. Run the project by pressing <kbd>F5</kbd>.

 This will start a new instance of VS Code with the extension enabled.
-If this does not work, you can press `f1 > type "Debug: Start Debugging" > press Enter > type "VS Code Extension Development"`.
+If this does not work, you can press <kbd>F1</kbd>, select "Debug: Start Debugging", press <kbd>Enter</kbd>, and select "VS Code Extension Development".

 If you would like to use AI features, you need to insert an API key.
-You can do that by going to `settings (ctrl + ,) > linemage > "Anthropic Api Key"`.
+You can do that by going to Settings (<kbd>Ctrl+,</kbd>) and modifying `linemage > "Anthropic Api Key"`.
 The provider is chosen based on the "Which API" environment variable, and defaults to "anthropic".

 ## 2. Editing the IDE